Foreign Travel Insurance

 Travel to designated "War Risk" countries must still be submitted to the Chancellor's Office.

-$60 for trips up to 15 day duration per trip, per employee; $50 per student/other participant
+$60 for trips up to 15 day duration per trip, per employee, student, or other participant

-$75 for trips up to 30 day duration per trip, per employee; $65 per student/other participant
+$75 for trips up to 30 day duration per trip, per employee, student, or other participant

 There is an additional premium for high-hazardous/war risk countries once travel is approved by the campus president and chancellor.